CHPGenetics/COMPOSITE/README.md

 from sccomposite import ATAC_modality from sccomposite import Multiomics
 ```
 We recommend users to use the default parameter settings when running COMPOSITE.
-It is a robust statistical model and the default parameters are suitable for most of the cases.
+COMPOSITE is a robust statistical model and the default parameters are suitable for most of the cases.
 The default parameter setting was used to generate the results in our manuscript.

 When only one modality of data is available:

 ```
 # RNA modality only
-multiplet_classification, rna_consistency = RNA_modality.composite_rna("RNA.mtx")
+multiplet_classification, consistency = RNA_modality.composite_rna("RNA.mtx")

 # ADT modality only
-multiplet_classification, adt_consistency = ADT_modality.composite_adt("ADT.mtx")
+multiplet_classification, consistency = ADT_modality.composite_adt("ADT.mtx")

 # ATAC modality only
-multiplet_classification, atac_consistency = ATAC_modality.composite_atac("ATAC.mtx")
+multiplet_classification, consistency = ATAC_modality.composite_atac("ATAC.mtx")
 ```
+The `multiplet_classification` variable contains the predicted multiplet label for each droplet, with "1" representing multiplet and "0" representing singlet.

+The `consistency` variable contains the droplet-specific modality consistency.
+A higher value of consistency indicates the data in the corresponding modality are less noisy for the given droplet.

 When multiomics data is available:
 ```
 # RNA+ADT